Potassium cycle: Biosphere

 The most abundant ion in plant cells is the potassium ion.
 Plants take up potassium for plant growth and function.
 A portion of potassium uptake in plants can be attributed to weathering of primary minerals, but plants can also ‘pump’ potassium from deeper soil layers to increase levels of surface K. Potassium stored in plant matter can be returned to the soil during decomposition, especially in areas of higher rainfall that experience higher leaching rates.
 Potassium leaching occurs at higher rates than nitrogen and phosphorus, likely because it only exists in the soluble ion form (K^{+}) in the plant.
 Nitrogen and phosphorus are typically incorporated into large, complex molecules that are more difficult to leach through cell membranes than the small K^{+} ion.
 Deciduous plants that lose their leaves will relocate 10-32% of potassium for use in other areas of the plant before abscission.

 Atmosphere

 Some potassium is exchanged between plants and the atmosphere through organic aerosols released from plant leaves.
 Atmospheric potassium deposition varies from 0.7 to greater than 100 kg ha^{−1} yr^{−1} depending on geographic location and climate.
 Additionally, marine aerosols can evaporate into the atmosphere and return via precipitation.

 Hydrosphere

-The hydrosphere is the largest reservoir for potassium, holding an estimated 552.7 x 10^{12} tonnes (552.7x10^{6} Tg).
-Leaching and erosion carry 1.4 x 10^{9} tonnes (1400 Tg) yr^{−1} of potassium in soil solution into groundwater, rivers, and oceans.
+The hydrosphere is the largest reservoir for potassium, holding an estimated 552.7 × 10^{12} tonnes (552.7 × 10^{6} Tg).
+Leaching and erosion carry 1.4 × 10^{9} tonnes (1400 Tg) yr^{−1} of potassium in soil solution into groundwater, rivers, and oceans.
 Some potassium in the atmosphere also enters the hydrosphere through precipitation.
 Potassium in sediment pore fluids is removed from solution by the authigenic formation of clay, which is then subducted, along with potassium deposits and ocean basalt, to return to the lithosphere.